*2021-22 updated brochure is coming soon…

-Among the programs that AAUW Greensboro has helped C/U Partners implement are $tart $mart ($$), Triad Tech Savvy, National Conference of College Women Student Leaders, and Elect Her-Campus Women Win.
+Among the programs that AAUW Greensboro has helped C/U Partners implement are $tart $mart ($$), Triad Tech Savvy, and Elect Her-Campus Women Win.
 One of the favorites is the $tart $mart Workshop led by a trained facilitator.
 (Several AAUW Branch members are facilitators.
 It is ideal for faculty members at College/University AAUW Partners to become trained facilitators.)
 The three hour interactive workshop helps young women applying for career positions:

 · To learn the importance of making a budget.